 A Hero Born.
-Hailed as the Chinese ‘Lord of the Rings’, 300 million copies of series have been sold in Chinese.
-To the great excitement of the world, this masterpiece received an official translation that was published in 2018.
+Hailed as the Chinese ‘Lord of the Rings’, 300 million copies of this series have been sold in Chinese since 1959.
+It was with great excitement and fanfare that this masterpiece received an official English translation in 2018.

 It’s 2019.
 Why is this review coming out only now?

 Straight off the bat, I must apologize.
-MacLehose Press was so gracious as to send me a review copy and I never got around to it.
-I happen to be a Chinese fantasy translator myself, running in a cohort of likeminded folks.
+MacLehose Press was so gracious as to send me a review copy, and I never got around to doing it justice.
+I happen to be a Chinese fantasy translator myself, running around in a cohort of likeminded folks.
 We were naturally tremendously excited to see an emblematic work come out in our sphere, and I personally looked forward to putting the novel up on my shelves as a reference guide for my own work.

 Then, one of my colleagues got his hands on a digital review copy before my physical one came and our happy expectations came crashing down.
 More on that later.

 So as a forewarning, parts of this review will be highly critical, as evident in how long it took me to eventually get to it.

 Off topic: I like the cover design very much so.
 Michael Salu marries well the Chinese elements with English reader appeal.
 Covers sell books, and I definitely would’ve stopped in the bookstore when seeing this.
 I also love the insert art within the pages.
 They’re the perfect touch to bring the scenes to life.

 So what kinda punk am I to not see Mt.
 Tai?